I spent my twenties and thirties travelling – for work and for pleasure – all over the world, in over a hundred

 When I started writing seriously in my forties, I was drawn to stories that were either rooted in or inspired by my experiences in conflict zones.
 The focus of my writing has been on exploring the ideas of loyalty, friendship, ethics and how power is exercised when formal structures collapse or are weakened.
 I think these are universal ideas that humanize situations that we might otherwise see as being very foreign or strange.
 My stories are centred on the human experience.

-I was educated at the Royal Military College of Canada, obtaining both an Honours degree in Military and Strategic Studies and a Master’s of Defense Studies.
+I was educated at the Royal Military College of Canada, obtaining both an Honours degree in Military and Strategic Studies and a Master of Defense Studies.
 I’ve also completed a Graduate Certificate in Creative Writing from Humber College, and a Master of Arts in Creative and Critical Writing from the University of Gloucestershire.
 I’m currently a PhD Candidate at the University of Gloucestershire, studying English and Creative Writing.

-I’ve written two novels, “This Shall Be a House of Peace” (Dundurn Press, 2019) and “Every Arm Outstretched” (Double Dagger, 2020) as well as a history, “Blood Washing Blood: Afghanistan’s Hundred-Year War” (Dundurn Press, 2021).
-I also edited “Mindful of Our Ancient Valour” (Double Dagger, 2019), an oral history of the Queen’s York Rangers.
+I’ve written two novels, “This Shall Be a House of Peace” (2019) and “Every Arm Outstretched” (2020) as well as a history, “Blood Washing Blood: Afghanistan’s Hundred-Year War” (2021).
+I also edited “Mindful of Our Ancient Valour” (2019), an oral history of the Queen’s York Rangers.
 My latest work is a graphic novel, “The Sandbox” (2023), co-written with Jonathan Link and illustrated by Wan Mek.
 Along with my good friend Matt Lennox, I co-founded the literary journal “Blood & Bourbon,” which continues on under new leadership.

-Nowadays, I split my writing efforts between long-form prose and screenwriting, and I’m blessed to live in Toronto, Canada.
+Nowadays, I split my efforts between writing my own works and coaching others.
+I’m blessed to live in Saint John, New Brunswick, Canada.